Construction of the Second Avenue Subway: Preparations and preliminary work

-Preliminary work and studies
+2010s contracts and studies

 By August 2017, preliminary work on the line was underway, and the engineering firm AKRF was updating the environmental impact study for Phase 2.
 AKRF had previously prepared the Manhattan East Side Alternatives and the original EIS for the Second Avenue Subway.
 The design of the project is being done by Phase 2 Partnership, a joint venture of Parsons-Brinckerhoff and STV.
 The EIS and design will be finished in 2018.
 A Second Avenue Subway Community Information Center for Phase 2, along 125th Street between Park and Madison Avenues, was planned to open in May 2017; however, the center's opening was delayed to September 18, 2017.
 Workers have already started testing the ground and buildings along the route looking for utilities.
 The MTA requested federal funds to start the relocation of utilities, the construction of the launch box for the TBMs, and for the management of the construction.

 At the MTA's September 2017 board meeting, it was announced that the preliminary work was to be done by fall 2018, and a new "early work contract" was to be issued in 2019.
 It was also revealed that the Harlem–125th Street station would be constructed as a deeper two-track station as opposed to as a three-track station as was planned in the 2004 FEIS.
 The modification would reduce flexibility, but would allow the section under 125th Street to be mined, rather than being constructed as cut-and-cover, thereby reducing impacts on nearby buildings.
 Simulations showed that a two-track layout could support the same level of service that the three-track layout could have provided: 28 trains per hour.
 To make up for the loss of the track, the tail tracks west of the station would be lengthened to Lenox Avenue to allow for six trains to be stored, three per track.